 NIH appreciates the Committee's support to develop an initiative to direct small business research funding to IDeA states to foster the development of products to advance public health.
 NIGMS is supportive of fostering small business research in the IDeA states, which historically have few funded Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants.
 We recognize the importance of using available resources efficiently to provide maximal benefit in IDeA states considering the vast geographical distances involved and the uneven entrepreneurial ecosystems present in the IDeA states.
 Many of the academic institutions in IDeA states are not aware of existing assistance programs for small businesses and the infrastructure needed to assist moving scientific and technological discoveries out of the laboratories towards the marketplace.
-The Small Business Administration supports Small Business Development Centers in every state with the purpose of aiding existing and prospective small business owners.
+The Small Business Administration supports Small Business owners.
 NIGMS does not seek to replicate or compete with existing resources, although many of these may not have the expertise or knowledge specific for biomedical sciences.